tnlin/tnlin.github.io/_pages/about.md

 - Runner-up of TUAT Entrepreneurship Competition, Japan, 2015.

 ## We Are Hiring!
-We are hiring the senior algorithm expert (P8), fresh grads, and [research interns](https://talent.alibaba.com/campus/position-detail?positionId=2000738).
+We are hiring the (senior) algorithm expert (P7~P8), fresh grads, and [research interns](https://talent.alibaba.com/campus/position-detail?positionId=2000738).
 Please check the [Alibaba careers](https://talent.alibaba.com/) for our open positions.
 Feel free to contact me if you need any further information.